julianmichael/debate/README.md

 * `pub/debates/`: the full data for all debates, formatted for the debate data collection webserver.
 * `pub/debates-filtered.jsonl`: a JSON-lines formatted file containing the subset of debates used for the paper analysis in a more readable format.
-* `pub/debates-all.jsonl`: a JSON-lines formatted file containing all of the debates in a the same format.
+* `pub/debates-all.jsonl`: a JSON-lines formatted file containing all of the debates we collected in the same format.
+* `pub/debates-metadata.jsonl`: a JSON-lines formatted file with metadata for all debates, usable for browsing and searching.
 * `pub/README.md`: Details on the data filtering and formatting.

 The rest of this repository contains code for running our experiments and analyzing the results.